-to be in the minority with that thinking, however.
+We seemed to be in the minority with that thinking, however.
 It really didn’t seem like a lot of the people wandering Sedona’s single, traffic choked main drag had come for biking, or really for any physical activity.
 The Sedona we saw included a Parade of the Affluent—middle-aged well-to-doers clothed in hip and oh-so-sassy action-fashion wear.
 Quick-dry Khakis and the modern-day equivalent of Sansabelt stretch fabrics sewn into slimming polo shirts were the order of the day, along with fashion-conscious wide-brim hats to round out the day’s wardrobe with a Western flair!
-The streets were jammed with people who could afford to have good teeth and spare Metamucil, and everybody was flashing their feel-good smiles.
+The streets were jammed with

 We found many of Sedona’s visitors walking up and down main street, trying desperately to tap into the vibe that had made the town famous years ago—a time before property values in the millions, a time when locals could live without having to hold three jobs, a time when the red rock meant more than just an opportunity for a jeep tour.
-But the vibe seemed to be missing.
-Or maybe people have simply lost their ability to feel it in these days of rampant materialism.
-Predictably, many of them defaulted to the one behavior they could count on: to try and buy the vibe.
+But the vibe seemed to be mi

 Caroline and I had booked accommodations in the Village of Oak Creek, where things seemed a little more normal.
 The village is located several miles away from Sedona and seems to house the area’s service-sector working population.
-We had booked a room in an unusual place, which actually turned out to be one of the best nights of lodging for our entire trip.
-We had rented a night in one of the apartments above the Bike and Bean, Oak Creek Village’s venerable all-purpose bike shop.
+We had booked a room in an unusual place, which actually turned out to be o

 The Bike and Bean was a hub of biking activity, and the coffee was pretty good, too.
 The staff recommended an excellent ride that would take us around Bell Rock and then off into the desert toward the creek, where a fine swimming hole lay waiting at the bottom of a set of tight switch backs.
 The single-track trail wound its way through the red rock, traveled along some fine sections of slick rock and included some technically challenging climbs and descents.
 It was a beautiful ride, so much so that it was easy to get distracted.
 The spiked green fans of numerous large prickly pear cacti, however, kept our concentration on the trail ahead; a crash in some spots would have turned a rider into a spandex pin cushion.